Chas Chandler: Jimi Hendrix and Slade

 After The Animals underwent personnel changes in 1966, Chandler turned to becoming a talent scout, artist manager, and record producer.
 During his final tour with The Animals, Chandler saw a then-unknown Jimi Hendrix play in Cafe Wha?, a Greenwich Village, New York City, nightclub.
 At the time Hendrix was performing under the name Jimmy James.
 In September, Chandler convinced Hendrix to accompany him to Britain, which was made possible with the help of Michael Jeffery, who suggested that he revert to his actual name, and later suggested naming the band the Jimi Hendrix Experience.
 In Britain, Chandler recruited bassist Noel Redding and drummer Mitch Mitchell as the other members of the Experience.
 Chandler's enthusiasm helped fuel Hendrix during the early days, but in 1968, halfway through the recording of Hendrix's third album, Electric Ladyland, personal and professional differences led to the end of their professional relationship.

 Chandler was a key figure in Hendrix's rise to critical and commercial success.
 Chandler provided the young musician with living accommodation and financed the Experience's first single "Hey Joe", before they had a recording contract.
 He was also instrumental in introducing Hendrix to Eric Clapton.
 It was through this introduction that Hendrix was given the opportunity to play with Clapton and Cream on stage.
 It was Chandler's idea for Hendrix to set his guitar on fire, which made national news when this idea was used at a concert at the Finsbury Park Astoria Theatre and subsequently at the Monterey Pop festival.
 Hendrix's sound engineer Eddie Kramer later recalled that Chandler was very hands-on with the first two Hendrix albums, adding that "he [Chandler] was his [Hendrix's] mentor and I think it was very necessary."

 By 1968, Chandler had become frustrated with the recording sessions for Hendrix's album Electric Ladyland, saying they were self-indulgent.
 Hendrix's management was left in the hands of Jeffery during the following year.
 Chandler then managed and produced the British rock band Slade for 12 years, during which they achieved six number one chart hits in the UK.
 Chandler and Slade parted company following the failure of the single "Knuckle Sandwich Nancy" in May 1981.
 He would, however negotiate their RCA contract which lasted for four new albums.

+Nick Van Eede

+Chandler discovered singer Nick Van Eede whilst he was working as a Hospital Porter in a Burns Unit.
+He subsequently signed him to his record label, Barn Records, as well as managed him.
+He released three singles in 1978 and 1979, but all failed to chart.
+Eede then would leave Chandler's management and form The Drivers in 1982, before disbanding in 1984.
+He would go on to form Cutting Crew in 1985 with Kevin MacMichael.
+They would go on to have the huge hit single "(I Just) Died In Your Arms" in 1986 (the single would reach number 1 in 19 countries including America).